koo5/new_shit/README.md

 * discuss the license

-* help with brython, see hello.html, currently all modules load but nodes.py errors out. doesnt have to be very useful (lemon itself isnt yet), just an easy to show thing
+* help with brython, see hello.html, currently all modules load but nodes.py errors out. doesnt have to be very useful (lemon itself isnt yet), just an easy to show thing. update: pypyjs

-* improve the curses frontend, figure out how to detect untranslated sequences or what keys to use
+* improve the curses frontend, figure out what keys to use

 * figure out if projectured <https://github.com/projectured/projectured> or other projects (cedalion, MPS, eastwest..) could be used

-* figure out how to have a better font in pygame (for mathy expressions) (see stuff/the_doc.py)
+* figure out how to have a better font in pygame (for mathy expressions) (search stuff/the_doc.py for 'font')

 * give me feedback on the builtins module which should for now serve as a de-facto reference to the language